WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 ```
 By default, all GameNodes are assigned to the default physics group (-1) and will collide with everything.
 If you start to set collision groups for the different nodes before configuring the collision map, you should notice objects will start to pass through each other.

-## Part 3.4 - Destroying the Tilemap
+## Part 6.4 - Destroying the Tilemap
-For this assignment, you need to detect and handle collisions between the particles emitted from the player's attack particle system and the destructible layer of the tilemap.
+For this assignment, you need to handle collisions between the particles emitted from the player's attack particle system and the destructible layer of the tilemap.
 When a particle from the player's attack particle system collides with a tile in the destructible layer of the tilemap, the tile should be destroyed.

+In order to get this working, you'll have to work with the methods attached to the `OrthogonalTilemap` class.

+1. You can destroy and/or change tiles in a tilemap using the `Tilemap.setTileAtRowCol()` or `Tilemap.setTile()` methods.
+Each type of tile has a unique index associated with it.
+The empty or transparent tile has an index of 0.

+1. Every game node has a swept-rect field you that gets set by the physics system.
+2. Tilemaps have a method called `isTileCollidable(col, row)` that checks if the tile at the given (col, row) coordinates is collidable or not.